 And the Karagiozis character is the main protagonist in this type of theatre.

 He is the impoverished and downtrodden little man.
 He is the everyman Greek.
-But eventually Karagiozis will get the better of the world, purely by force of his sheer cunning.
+But eventually Karagiozis will get the better of the world, if nothing else, just by the pure force of his sheer cunning.

-Or, if not, he’ll have at least taken the pompous and the bloated down with him.
+Or if not, he’ll have at least taken the pompous and the bloated down with him as he falls.